-After last night’s 45-7 blowout loss at the hands of the Green Bay Packers, it couldn’t have been more clear that the Dallas Cowboys (1-7) were going to need to make changes – and immediately.
+After last night’s 45-7 blowout loss at the hands of the Green Bay Packers, it couldn’t have been more clear that the Dallas Cowboys (1-7) needed to make changes.

-The signs were there last night during the Cowboys’ post-game press conference, when owner and general manager Jerry Jones was asked to address the reason for the team’s problems.
+The signs were there last night during the Cowboys’ post-game press conference.
+Owner and general manager Jerry Jones was asked to address the reason for the team’s problems.
 “I can’t put my finger on it because I don’t have enough fingers,” Jones said.

-Now that the Cowboys have made what many deemed a necessary move – what else will change for Dallas throughout the rest of the season and into the offseason?
-Those answers remain to be seen – and many critics will be quick to point out that Garrett himself likely will remain on the chopping block as the season winds down, considering that the Dallas offense itself has been frequently criticized – even though statistically – the numbers are there.
+Now that the Cowboys have made what many deemed a necessary move – what else will change for Dallas throughout the rest of the season (and into the offseason)?
+Those answers remain to be seen.
+But many critics will be quick to point out that Garrett himself likely will remain on the chopping block as the season winds down.
+The Dallas offense itself has been frequently criticized – even though statistically – the numbers are there.

-Around the rest of the National Football League, the first warning flag has been raised – and the question now is, “Who is next?”
+Around the rest of the National Football League, the first warning flag has been raised.
+The question now is, “Who is next?”

-Here are six other NFL head coaches who could face a similar fate in the near future:
+Here are six NFL head coaches who could face a similar fate:

 The Chargers (4-5) are within striking distance of the division lead – and have suffered a number of key injuries throughout the first half.
 But this is a team that many consider to be a Super Bowl contender.
 Turner has failed to get this team to the top of the mountain.
 Injuries or not, another failure in San Diego could mean a change is coming.